-Shortly after the AAMC meeting in Chicago, I received a letter from Dean Arnold Brown at the University of Wisconsin, concerning future directions for the AAMC.
-Clearly, a most important immediate task is the selection of John Cooper's successor.
-In my opinion, it is very important for the AAMC to remain a strong and encompassing organization bringing together the specialties of medicine, the teaching hospitals which support the activities of medical schools and the schools and colleges of medicine.
+Shortly after the AAMC meeting in Chicago, I received a letter from Dean Arnold Brown at the University of Wisconsin, concern-Clearly, a most important ing future directions for the AAMC. immediate task is the selection of John Cooper's successor.
+In it is very important for the AAMC to remain a my opinion, and encompassing organization bringing together the specialties of medicine, the teaching hospitals which support the activities of medical schools and the schools and colleges of medicine.
 We are in a period of close surveillance and stern criticism of all aspects of medicine.
 We need an articulate spokesman to lead the AAMC, as well as a careful plan for broad based participation in planning the future of American medical education.